01. What Are TTFields?

 What Are the Side Effects of TTFields?

 The most common side effect of TTFields therapy is skin irritation.
-In fact, skin irritation is the only side effect doctors attributed to TTFields during the clinical study.
+In fact, it’s the only side effect doctors linked to TTFields during the clinical study.

 However, patients may experience side effects related to the chemotherapy administered with TTFields.
 Even so, severe side effects (adverse events) are rare.
 Of study patients, 10% or fewer experienced a severe side effect.
 In general, the side effects of TTFields and chemo are similar in type and severity to those of chemo alone.

-Patients should discuss any side effects with their treatment team as soon as the problem arises.
+Patients should discuss any side effects with their treatment team as soon as they arise.
 This can help care providers intervene and prevent the symptom from worsening.

 05. Cost of TTFields